thanhnguyen-aws/Strata/README.md

 This README will help you get started with using and extending Strata.
-Also see the [Architecture](<TODO: insert pointer>) document that introduces some terminology and describes Strata's components.
+Also see the [Architecture](<TODO: insert pointer>) document that introduces some terminology and describes Strata's components, and a [Getting Started](GettingStarted.md) guide that describes how to create a new dialect and analysis using existing features.

 **N.B.: Strata is under active development, and there may be breaking changes!**